waffledood/learn-js/README.md

 Each data has specific properties that are passed down to each instance.
 Such properties are accessible with the dot operator (`.`). e.g. `'Hello World!'.length` returns `11`.

+## Methods
+Similar to properties, each data has specific methods that can be performed.
+These methods are characterized by 3 features:
+1. a period (the dot operator, `.`)
+2. the name of the method
+3. opening & closing parentheses
+4. arguments (optional - some methods don't require arguments)